 Rarely is a project straightforward, there can be many challenges along the project timeline, tasks that you are not yet aware of, sometimes you might not know what you doing as you are in a new territory of knowledge, so you can see that uncertainty breeds risk in a project.

-As a project manager you need to spend time identifying and managing problems and risks.
+As a project manager, you need to spend time identifying and managing problems and risks.
 You have to figure out while you go along the project timeline what may go wrong and then work out how the steps on how to reduce the risk of these tasks being worked on.

-A project manager goal is to list and find ways to eliminate risk altogether, which is not possible, as there are times when you need to deal quickly and decisively with project issues.
+A project manager’s goal is to list and find ways to eliminate the risk altogether, which is not possible, as there are times when you need to deal quickly and decisively with project issues.
 Risks and issues belong out in the open, and it’s important to have your stakeholders informed and on-board with the actions you plan to take.

-It’s important that a project manager must be open and honest about the risks, if not, the risks will sink the project timelines.
+It’s important that a project manager must be open and honest about the risks if not, the risks will sink the project timelines.

 Planning and Control

-As a project manager, you create project change management plan and make changes to the project plan during the project.
-You review and manage risks and issues, the attitudes and behaviours of stakeholders, and implement the communication plan.
+As a project manager, you create a project change management plan and make changes to the project plan during the project.
+You review and manage risks and issues, the attitudes and behaviors of stakeholders, and implement the communication plan.
 You report to your sponsor and other senior executives.
 And you start over again.
 You follow this cycle week in week out and over time you deliver parts of the project.